Zac-HD/hypofuzz/docs-src/roadmap.rst

 Development roadmap
 ===================

-HypoFuzz is both an active research project and a production-ready tool.
+HypoFuzz is both a research project and a production-ready tool.

 We believe that this dual nature is a strength for both: users get to leverage a tool based on cutting-edge research, but also ensure that the problems it